Student Life

 Fourteen residence halls plus the Row Houses and Campus Houses serve as the foundation for building community and student life at the college:

-The Benedictine Row Houses were built in 2010.
-The design adds a New England charm to the area and the six townhomes house up to 24 students—upperclassmen in Hartman House and upperclasswomen in Schirmer House—in groups of either four or five students.
+The first two Benedictine Row Houses, Hartman House and Schirmer House, were built in 2010.
+The design adds a New England charm to the area and each single-sex townhome can house 12 to15 upperclassmen or upperclasswomen (in groups of either four or five students).
+Five similar Row Houses were built in 2023 to house an additional 60-75 students on campus.

 Completed in 1893, Elizabeth Hall served as the original Abbey for the Benedictine monks.
 It was completely renovated in 2001 and currently houses 151 women on four floors of uniquely stylized rooms, from lofts to suites to apartments.